Wyman Duggan

-Wyman Duggan is a Republican member of the Florida Legislature representing the state's 12th House district which includes parts of Duval County.
+Wyman Duggan is an American politician currently serving as the acting speaker of the Florida House of Representatives since 2026 and as the speaker pro tempore since 2024.
+A member Republican Party, Duggan has served as a member of the Florida Legislature representing the state's 12th House district since 2018.
+The district includes parts of Duval County.

 Early life

 On April 26, 1969, Duggan was born in Jacksonville, Florida.

 Career

 Duggan received 40% of the vote in the August 28, 2018, Republican primary, defeating Joseph Hogan and Mark Zeigler.
 In the November 6, 2018, general election, Duggan narrowly defeated Democrat Tracy Polson, winning 50.93% of the vote.